dendorferpatrick/QuoVadis/README.md

 # Quo Vadis

-This repository provides the official PyTorch Lightning implementation of Goal-GAN, presented at [ACCV 2020](http://accv2020.kyoto/)(Oral)
+This repository provides the official PyTorch Lightning implementation of Goal-GAN, presented at [NeurIPS 2022](https://neurips.cc/)

 [<b>Quo Vadis: Is Trajectory Forecasting the Key Towards Long-Term Multi-Object Tracking?</b>
-Patrick Dendorfer, Aljoša Ošep, Laura Leal-Taixé](https://arxiv.org/abs/2010.01114)
+Patrick Dendorfer, Vladimir Yugay, Aljoša Ošep, Laura Leal-Taixé](https://arxiv.org/abs/2010.01114)

 ## Motivation
 In this paper, we present Goal-GAN, an interpretable and end-to-end trainable model for human trajectory prediction.